Uncertainty Quantification of Surrogate Models using Conformal Prediction: Experiments

 Though the above description discusses about exchangeability across the calibration dataset, it does not extend across to the prediction set.
-For each of the experiments within the limited area and global weather forecasting, we make the assumption that the climate does not vary significantly across the years under consideration for the calibration and prediction sets.
+For each of the experiments within the limited area and global weather forecasting, we assume that the climate does not vary significantly across the years under consideration for the calibration and prediction sets.